Madagascar Dragon Tree (Dracaena Marginata) Care Guide

 In ancient Roman and Medieval times the gum was used in alchemy and magical arts.
 Today, it’s used in more practical pursuits like photo engraving and as a varnish.

-The Madagascar Dragon Tree is characterized by long, narrow leaves that are extremely spiky.
+The tree is characterized by long, narrow leaves that are extremely spiky.
 The foliage is generally dark green with edges that are adorned with a reddish purple and can grow up to 16 inches in length.
 As the tree grows, it will naturally lose it’s lowest leaves leaving tufts of leaves atop a bare woody cane.

 Although species vary, this variety can grow as tall as 20 feet in height.
-But, when kept as a houseplant, it generally only reaches around 6 to 8 feet.
+But, when kept as a houseplant or a potted plant, it generally only reaches around 6 to 8 feet.
 The size can be controlled by cutting the tops off.

 The cane can be cut at any height and within weeks you will begin to see a new tuft of leaves growing at the cut area.
-It’s better on the plants health to cut the cane during spring or early summer.
+It’s better on the dragon plant’s health to cut the cane during spring or early summer.

 Varieties of Dracaena Marginata

-Even within this sub-species of dracaena, there are a few different varieties that you may want to consider:
+Even within this sub-species of dracaena, there are a few different varieties of this attractive plant that you may want to consider:

 - Dracaena marginata ‘tricolor’ — Tricolor is very similar to the standard dracaena marginata, however it has three colors in its leaves instead of two.
 There is a yellow band in between the red edges and green center.